Brú Pension Fund Loan policy

 5.14

-The loan division is permitted to make an exception to the maximum mortgage ratio (section 5.3) in cases where the purpose of the loan is for repairs of a mutually owned apartment building that have been voted on and agreed to during an official house meeting.
+The loan division is permitted to make an exception to the maximum mortgage ratio (section 5.3) when applying for a loan for the maintenance of a multi-owner building that has been decided by a house meeting in accordance with the Act on Multi-Owner Buildings.

 6. Loan application and supporting documents